Learn How To Stop Your Dog From Chewing Their Bed

 If you think your dog might have compulsive behaviours, it’s important to talk to your vet.
-They will be able to assess your pup and also prescribe special meds if needed.
+They will be able to assess your pup and prescribe special meds if needed.
 For many dogs with compulsion and trauma, meds are the only way to make training easier.

 How To Stop A Dog From Chewing Up Their Bed

 Once your dog keeps chewing on their bed constantly, it becomes a habit.
-In fact, constant chewing will destroy their bed and also get it nasty!
+In fact, constant chewing will destroy their bed and also make it nasty!
 Cleaning a dog bed can be tiresome, so it’s better to avoid the chewing altogether.
 In order to break this habit, you need to re-train them to chew something else.

 What you need: